emwjacobson/cs183_project/README.md

 - [X] Setup server to check if service is online and responsive ( [6379562](https://github.com/emwjacobson/cs183_project/commit/6379562760bc9843d03b139e29d8e0c03323de7f) )
 - [X] If server is down, use DigitalOcean’s API to rent a server and provision with Docker ( [09028df](https://github.com/emwjacobson/cs183_project/commit/09028df0c8a28fa09a24e9546bd0f428b922b0ef) )
-- [ ] Use new system to pull Docker and run docker containers
+- [IP] Use new system to pull Docker and run docker containers (  )
-- [ ] Update Cloudflare DNS to point to new machine
+- [ ] Update Cloudflare DNS to point to new machine (  )
-- [ ] Detects when my home network comes back online, destroys DigitalOcean instance, and revert DNS.
+- [ ] Detects when my home network comes back online, destroys DigitalOcean instance, and revert DNS. (  )

 # Setup